Trump asks why Obama didn't 'do something about Russian meddling'

 Top U.S. intelligence officials confirmed to the Senate intelligence committee on Thursday they’ve already seen evidence of “pervasive” Russian meddling in the upcoming midterm elections.

-Fox News' Alex Pappas, Judson Berger and Joseph Weber contributed to this report.
+Fox News' Alex Pappas, Judson Berger, Joseph Weber and The Associated Press contributed to this report.